LBC-LNBio/pyKVFinder/README.rst

 Hydrophobicity Scale File Template
 ##################################

 The hydrophobicity scale file define the scale values for each residue and when not defined, it assigns 0.0 to missing residues.
-There are six built-in hydrophobicity scales: EisenbergWeiss, HessaHeijne, KyteDoolitte, MoonFleming, WimleyWhite and ZhaoLondon.
+There are six built-in hydrophobicity scales: EisenbergWeiss, HessaHeijne, KyteDoolittle, MoonFleming, WimleyWhite and ZhaoLondon.
 However, the user can define its own file with a mandatory format and pass it to pyKVFinder.
 The format is shown below:

 .. code-block:: TOML